Red Hook tour

 Brooklyn's storied, eerie waterfront neighborhood, with a compelling if troubled history, now known for art, Superstorm Sandy recovery, and new ventures

 Once the moniker for a good part of South Brooklyn, today's Red Hook was cut off from Brownstone Brooklyn by the construction of the Battery Tunnel and the siting of a large public housing complex.

 Warehouses and other industrial building served a declining shipping industry.
-Red Hook's isolation--no subway goes there; a bus ride or long walk is needed--delayed new investment.
+Red Hook's isolation--no subway goes there; a bus ride, ferry, or long walk is needed--delayed new investment.

 Its rugged feel and mixed-use character finally made Red Hook something of a destination, as well as a perpetual entry in the "next neighborhood" discussion.

 The main drag, Van Brunt Street, has become home to numerous "new Brooklyn" businesses, including restaurants and galleries.
 An "old Brooklyn" business like Sunny's Bar became an icon, and even the subject of a book.